 \subsection{Unconstrained Benchmark}

-To build intuition for the solution, we first present a benchmark absent any incentive constraints, outside option constraints, and firm heterogeneity.
-The planning problem simplifies to minimizing resource costs (\ref{e:resources_original2}) subject to the promise keeping condition (\ref{e:promise_keeping}).
+In order to build intuition for the solution, we first present a benchmark without incentive constraints and firm heterogeneity.
+The planning problem then simplifies to minimizing resource costs (\ref{e:resources_original2}) subject to the promise keeping condition (\ref{e:promise_keeping}).
 By using the functional form for preferences, the promise keeping condition simplifies to:

-At an optimum, cognitive tasks are independent of workers' routine skills, and the elasticity of cognitive tasks with respect to cognitive skills is $\frac{\rho}{\rho - 2}$.
+At the optimum, cognitive tasks are independent of workers' routine skills, and the elasticity of cognitive tasks with respect to cognitive skills is $\frac{\rho}{\rho - 2}$.
 Furthermore, the solution does not feature bunching.
-To see this, note that the following optimality condition has to be satisfied:
+In order to see this, note that the following condition has to be satisfied:

 for each skill $s \in \{c,m\}$.
-Owing to additive separability of tasks in both preferences and technology, the efforts on task $s$ depend only on the worker's skills in this task.
-Equivalently, there is no cross-dependence between labor tasks.
+Due to additive separability of tasks in preferences and technology, the efforts on task $s$ depend only on the worker's skills in this task.
+Equivalently, there is no cross-dependence between tasks.
 Since (\ref{e:x_s}) describes a one-to-one relation between the worker's skills and efforts in each task, there is no bunching at optimum.
-That is, within a neighborhood of worker $\alpha$, every pair of distinct workers $(\alpha',\alpha'')$ is assigned distinct allocations as $x(\alpha') \neq x(\alpha'')$.
+That is, in a neighborhood of worker $\alpha$, every pair of distinct workers $(\alpha',\alpha'')$ is assigned distinct allocations as $x(\alpha') \neq x(\alpha'')$.